Grandview High School (Colorado)

-Grandview High School is the third-largest high school in the Cherry Creek School District.
+Grandview High School is the second-largest high school in the Cherry Creek School District in Colorado.
 Grandview opened in 1998 as the district's fifth high school, built to accommodate a population boom in the district's growing southeastern region.
 Grandview is located in Aurora, Colorado and uses the wolf as its mascot, sporting the colors of blue, black, and white.

 Academics

 Like many other schools in the Cherry Creek School District, offers and has had success in their Advanced Placement Program, but Grandview does not have an IB program.
 Grandview also has a variety of Honors classes.
-The only AP course offered to incoming freshmen is AP Human Geography, and an essay and teacher recommendation is required.
+The only AP courses offered to incoming freshmen are AP Human Geography and AP Computer Science, and an essay and teacher recommendation is required.

 Students have the option to participate in a home-stay in China every four years.
 There is a Chinese Club and National Chinese Honor Society.
 Spanish has a variety of teachers to accommodate the large number of students who choose to study it.
 There is a Spanish Club and National Spanish Honor Society.
 French studies are also popular, with multiple teachers available.
 There is a French Club and National French Honor Society.
 Grandview also offers German language classes.
 There is a home-stay trip to Germany every other year.
 German students also do a home-stay with Grandview students in America.
 Classes are also offered in American Sign Language.